Lujiazui

 Lujiazui is a national-level development zone designated by the government.
 In 2005, the State Council reaffirmed the positioning of the 31.78 km2 Lujiazui area as the only finance and trade zone among the 185 state-level development zones in mainland China.

 Geography

 Lujiazui is located in the Pudong New District on the eastern bank of Huangpu River.
 It forms a peninsula on a bend of the Huangpu River, which turns from flowing north to flowing east.
 The importance of Lujiazui stems from the fact that it lies directly across the river from the Bund, the old financial and business district of Shanghai, and just south of the confluence of the Suzhou Creek with the Huangpu River.
 Until the 1980s, Lujiazui was a relatively low-built area, featuring residential houses, warehouses, and factories.
-Following the allocation of Lujiazui as a special investment zone in 1992, the development of Lujiazui's skyline begun.
+Following the allocation of Lujiazui as a special investment zone in 1992, the development of Lujiazui's skyline began.
 This was largely driven by Chinese state owned enterprises investing and developing the property within the area, with the inaugural landmark, the Oriental Pearl Tower, being completed in 1994.